leleliu008/uppm/README.md

 If a uppm formula repository is pinned, which means it would not be updated.

-If a uppm formula repository is disabled, which means uppm would not search formula file in this formula repository.
+If a uppm formula repository is disabled, which means uppm would not search formula in this formula repository.

 **Note:**
- - please do NOT directly modify the formula files since your changes may be lost after the formula repository is updated!
+ - please do NOT directly modify the formulas since your changes may be lost after the formula repository is updated!
  - uppm supports multiple formula repositories.

-## offical formula repository
+## uppm offical formula repository

-There is a special uppm formula repository whose name is `offical-core`, it is a offical formula repository.
+There is a special uppm formula repository whose name is `offical-core`.

 `offical-core` formula repository's url:
 - https://github.com/leleliu008/uppm-formula-repository-android-aarch64